ZonCen/dotman/README.md

 dotman init <options>
 ```

-- Creates a configuration file in ~/ (as long as it does not already exists)
+- Creates a configuration file in ~/ (as long as it does not already exists) and adds default repo_path and info_path
 - Creates a folder where you keep your config/dot files (default ~/dotfiles)
 - (optional) Adds git remote URL to folder and if requested initialize the folder